Learn how to build a survival winter shelter, called a debris hut. It can keep you dry and warm and get you through the night.

 Step 5.
 Piling Forest Debris

 Starting from the BOTTOM.
 Pile forest debris onto your shelter framework.
 This will act as insulation to keep cold air out and body heat inside.
 Pile 2-4 feet thick.

 Step 6.
 Finishing Off the Winter Shelter

 Crawl into your hut and stuff more forest debris inside to fill the cavity around your body.
 Then, use more debris to plug the opening in the front.
 Good luck!

-Want to see how to build a survival winter shelter for two persons?
-Check out this video from Coyote Works:
+Want to see how to build a survival winter shelter?
+Check out this video from Wargeh Bushcraft:

 Building a completely functional winter shelter debris hut may take some practice but it doesn’t mean that you cannot do it.
 Until you are able to construct and sleep in it during the cold winter night without any blanket, it is difficult to know the volume of debris necessary to stay warm.

 Likewise, it is a great experience to be able to sleep the night inside a comfortable and warm shelter built with nothing but your bare hands and the raw materials you’ll find in nature.
 Once you master this skill, you will have the confidence to travel backcountry.

 Did you find building a winter shelter debris hut helpful and interesting?
 Will you give it a try?
 Let me know what your thoughts are in the comments section below.

 - 15 Ways A Knife Can Save Your Life In A Survival Situation